Global experts in integrated geophysical exploration and data solutions

 Surveys are completed by in-house staff.
-Utilised in the mineral and resources sector as well as the environmental, hydrological and construction sectors, niche acquisition techniques include electromagnetics, magnetics, electrical (resistivity, ERI), and passive seismic.
+Utilised in the mineral and resources sector as well as the environmental, hydrological and construction sectors, niche acquisition techniques include electromagnetics, magnetics, electricity resistivity (ERI), and passive seismic.

 Geophysical methods can reliably investigate soil and bedrock geotechnical properties as well as engineered structures.
 Structural information includes the depth to bedrock and water table, soil strength and stiffness, fractures, and underground voids.